Shardlake (TV series): Broadcast

 The series was available on Disney+ from 1 May 2024.
-It is set to broadcast on territorial television in the United Kingdom on ITV1 from Monday 9 June 2025.
+It was broadcast on territorial television in the United Kingdom on ITV1 on 9 June 2025.

 Reception

 The review aggregator website Rotten Tomatoes reported a 79% approval rating with an average rating of 7.0/10, based on 19 critic reviews.
 The website's critics consensus reads, "Well acted if a bit unconvincing in its verisimilitude, Shardlakes fast pace keeps it from feeling like a dry tutoring lesson on Tudors intrigue."
 Metacritic, which uses a weighted average, assigned a score of 70 out of 100 based on 13 critics, indicating "generally favorable reviews".

 Anita Singh in The Daily Telegraph called it a "solid, intelligent offering" and that Hughes "imbues Shardlake with a sense of fairness and decency without making him too much of a goody-two-shoes".
 Joel Golby in The Guardian wrote that "Hughes is superb" and that his "Holmes-Watson dynamic with Boyle's rogueish Jack Barak is very enjoyable".
 Vicky Jessop in The Evening Standard described it as "a tightly plotted, gorgeously atmospheric piece of television".